 This motivates the definition of OTO crystals as those systems for which we have persistent oscillations at some frequencies $\omega_{1,2} \neq 0$ for some observables $W_x$ and $V_y$, i.e. the OTOC spectral function at frequencies $\omega_{1,2}$ is,

-so that for \emph{all} $x,y$ with finite $|x-y|$ there are some finite times $t_1,t_2$ for which $C_{W_xV_y}(t_1,t_2)\neq 0$, and the number (or more generally measure) of $\omega_{1,2}$ for which $\FF_{W_xV_y}(\omega_1,\omega_2)$ is finite (non-zero) grows with distance $|x-y|$.
-The latter formal criteria means that the time-scales of the oscillations depend on the length scales, as expected from an interacting many-body effect because more frequencies enter at different distances.
+so that for \emph{all} $W_x,W_y$ with finite $|x-y|$ there are some finite times $t_1,t_2$ for which $C_{W_xV_y}(t_1,t_2)\neq 0$, and the number (or more generally measure) of $\omega_{1,2}$ for which $\FF_{W_xV_y}(\omega_1,\omega_2)$ is finite (non-zero) grows with distance $|x-y|$.
+The latter formal criterium means that the time-scales of the oscillations depend on the length scales, as expected from an interacting many-body effect because more frequencies enter at different distances.
 Moreover, we require that this property is stable to generic local perturbations, \emph{both} dissipative and unitary.

-These criteria can never be met by a non-interacting system, a disconnected collection of finite systems, or a system with a single emergent degree of freedom.
-This stems from the spatial modulation of $\FF_{W_xV_y}(\omega_1,\omega_2)$, which, although at first glance rather formal, actually implies our desired requirement that oscillations in the OTOC indicate a perpetual increase and decrease of how much the quantum information in the whole system is "scrambled" \cite{OTOC1,scrambling1,scrambling2}.
-The stability criteria eliminates both integrable, and likely, MBL systems, and ensures that the OTO crystal phase is not too fine-tuned.
-The question of time crystals can thus be understood as what is the system that is theoretically the closest possible to a \emph{perpetuum mobile}.
+The spatial modulation criterium of $\FF_{W_xV_y}(\omega_1,\omega_2)$ can never be met by a non-interacting system or a disconnected collection of finite systems because in those cases the OTOC would be identically $0$ for at least some $W_x,W_y$.
+The criteria, although at first glance rather formal, actually implies our desired requirement that oscillations in the OTOC indicate a perpetual increase and decrease of how much the quantum information is "scrambled" throughout the system \cite{OTOC1,scrambling1,scrambling2}.
+The stability criteria eliminates integrable systems, and ensures that the OTO crystal phase is not too fine-tuned.
+It should be however contrasted with discrete time crystals \cite{timecrystal2,timecrystal1,timecrystal3} that are stable to generic extensive perturbations.